gausby/operandi/README.md

 This works for the parallel operations as well, but processes that has been started will still have to finish.
 No new processes will be started though.

-If you nest Operandi-functions, and use the parent `done` function as the call back of the child, the error will progress upwards, stopping all the parent-operations, and making it possible to handle errors in the topmost call—and you even use third-party error handler modules.
+If you nest Operandi-functions, and use the parent `done` function as the call back of the child, the error will progress upwards, stopping all the parent-operations, and making it possible to handle errors in the topmost call—and you can even use third-party error handler modules, if you are so inclined.

 ## Development